The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Result

 While the two sets of constraints from AP and BAO show an overlap within the 68\% confidence regions across the marginalized 2D planes of $\{\Omega_m–w_0, \Omega_m–w_a, w_0–w_a\}$ under the DESI BAO's limited flat prior, the AP results favor relatively smaller $\Omega_m$ and more negative $w_0$.
-Most importantly, the AP test provides no indication of a dynamical dark energy component, with the constraint on the evolution parameter $w_a$ being consistent with zero.
+Most importantly, the AP test indicates that $w_a$ is consistent with zero with its most probable value being slightly negative, suggesting that the dark-energy equation of state may decrease only slowly toward higher redshifts.

-To complement our analysis and investigate DE further, we extend the analysis by combining the constraint from the PantheonPlus SNe I$a$ sample.
-Compared with the original 'Pantheon sample' which consisted of 1,048 spectroscopically confirmed SNe I$a$ from PanStarrs \citep{10.1117/12.859188}, supplemented by low-redshift SNe I$a$ \citep{1999AJ....117..707R,2006AJ....131..527J,2009ApJ...700.1097H,2010AJ....139..519C,2010AJ....139..120F,2011AJ....142..156S}, as well as samples from SDSS, SNLS, and HST \citep{2012ApJ...746...85S,2007ApJ...659...98R,2014AJ....148...13R,2014ApJ...783...28G,2018ApJ...853..126R}-the PantheonPlus SNe I$a$ dataset incorporates six additional samples \citep{2022ApJ...938..113S}.
+To complement our analysis and investigate DE further, we extend the analysis by combining the constraint from the Pantheon$+$ SNe I$a$ sample.
+Compared with the original `Pantheon sample' which consisted of 1,048 spectroscopically confirmed SNe I$a$ from PanStarrs \citep{10.1117/12.859188}, supplemented by low-redshift SNe I$a$ \citep{1999AJ....117..707R,2006AJ....131..527J,2009ApJ...700.1097H,2010AJ....139..519C,2010AJ....139..120F,2011AJ....142..156S}, as well as samples from SDSS, SNLS, and HST \citep{2012ApJ...746...85S,2007ApJ...659...98R,2014AJ....148...13R,2014ApJ...783...28G,2018ApJ...853..126R}-the Pantheon$+$ SNe I$a$ dataset incorporates six additional samples \citep{2022ApJ...938..113S}.
 It comprises 1,550 spectroscopically-confirmed SN Ia in the redshift range $0.001 < z < 2.26$, with the most substantial increase in supernova counts occurring at low redshifts.

 We use the public likelihood from \cite{2022ApJ...938..110B}, incorporating the full statistical and systematic covariance.
-The parameter constraints from AP (magenta), BAO, and PantheonPlus (grey) are shown in Figure \ref{fig:result_APSNeBAO}.
-The combined constraint on the time-evolution factor $w_a$ is $-0.124_{-0.368}^{+0.334}$, which is still consistent with a non-evolving dark energy equation of state.
-Interestingly, combining BAO and SN results only (blue contours) gives $w_a = -0.188_{-0.451}^{+0.493}$, which is also consistent with $w_a = 0$.
-The statistical consistency between AP and BAO+SN is reinforcing, allowing constraints to be combined.
+The parameter constraints from AP (magenta), BAO, and Pantheon$+$ (grey) are shown in Figure \ref{fig:result_APSNeBAO}.
+The combined measurement of the time-evolution parameter $w_a$ is $-0.153_{-0.356}^{+0.347}$, which remains consistent with a non-evolving or weakly-evolving dark energy equation of state.
+It should be noted that the most probable $w^{CPL}(z)$ indicates no phantom-divide crossing of dark energy within the explored redshift range, namely up to $z=0.7$, and that the dark energy behaviour is consistent with a thawing quintessence field.
+Interestingly, combining only the BAO and SN data (blue contours) yields $w_a = -0.188_{-0.451}^{+0.493}$, a result consistent with that obtained from all three low-redshift probes combined.
+This statistical agreement between the AP and BAO+SN constraints is encouraging and justifies combining them.